crodriguez4443/dende-arts-site/src/blog/the-origin-of-the-berimbau-from-africa-to-capoeira/index.md

-Since there are no song lyrics in this document, I cannot create a table as specified.
-The document appears to be a comprehensive article about the history and components of the berimbau in Capoeira.
-Would you like me to do anything else with this text?
+The markdown document does not contain song lyrics, so I will not modify the text.
+The document appears to be a detailed article about the history and components of the berimbau in Capoeira.